Beverly Hills Pterygium Eye Surgery

 This procedure usually takes 30 minutes to one hour to perform, depending on its complexity, with little discomfort for the patient.
 Post-operatively, the patient usually wears a patch for one day and can return to work after a few days (avoiding eye rubbing, swimming, and hot tubs).

 Topical antibiotic and steroid drops and/or ointments are used for several weeks or months on a tapering dosage schedule.
 Steroid medications reduce inflammation and chance of recurrence and should be used as directed.
 Careful follow-up for a year after surgery is recommended.

 The main risk of pterygium surgery is a recurrence of the pterygium after removal with regrowth of abnormal tissue onto the cornea.
 When an amniotic membrane graft or conjunctival auto-graft is not used, the recurrence rate is quite high and has been reported from 25% to over 50%.

 However, when these grafts are used, the recurrence rate can be as low as 5 to 10%.
 For recurrent pterygium removal, however, the recurrence rate can be much higher and other adjunctive therapy may be utilized.

 Intraoperative mitomycin C (MMC) is often used in addition to recurrent pterygium excision to inhibit the regrowth of the pterygium.
 Be sure to contact Dr. Gaster if you have a pterygium so that it can be properly assessed and appropriate treatment can be performed.

 Can Pterygia be Prevented?

-If seeking advanced, effective pterygium surgery performed by a top ophthalmologist in Beverly Hills, California or Huntington Beach, California, call the office of Dr. Ronald Gaster today to schedule an appointment at the Gaster Eye Center.
+If seeking advanced, effective pterygium surgery performed by a top ophthalmologist in Beverly Hills, California, or Orange County, California, call the office of Dr. Ronald Gaster today to schedule an appointment at the Gaster Eye Center.